 Data from a Xenical and cyclosporine drug interaction study indicate a reduction in cyclosporine plasma levels when Xenical was coadministered with cyclosporine.
 Therefore, Xenical and cyclosporine should not be simultaneously coadministered.
 To reduce the chance of a drug-drug interaction, cyclosporine should be taken at least 3 hours before or after Xenical in patients taking both drugs.
 In addition, in those patients whose cyclosporine levels are being measured, more frequent monitoring should be considered.

-Patients should be strongly encouraged to take a multivitamin supplement that contains fat-soluble vitamins to ensure adequate nutrition because Xenical has been shown to reduce the absorption of some fat-soluble vitamins and beta-carotene [see Dosage and Administration (2)].
+Patients should be strongly encouraged to take a multivitamin supplement that contains fat-soluble vitamins to ensure adequate nutrition because Xenical has been shown to reduce the absorption of some fat-soluble vitamins and beta-carotene [see Dosage and Administration (2), and Adverse Reactions (6.1)].
 In addition, the levels of vitamin D and beta-carotene may be low in obese patients compared with non-obese subjects.
 The supplement should be taken once a day at least 2 hours before or after the administration of Xenical, such as at bedtime.

 There have been rare postmarketing reports of severe liver injury with hepatocellular necrosis or acute hepatic failure in patients treated with Xenical, with some of these cases resulting in liver transplant or death.
 Patients should be instructed to report any symptoms of hepatic dysfunction (anorexia, pruritus, jaundice, dark urine, light-colored stools, or right upper quadrant pain) while taking Xenical.
 When these symptoms occur, Xenical and other suspect medications should be discontinued immediately and liver function tests and ALT and AST levels obtained.